goldsborough/algs4/hash/README.md

 - If $M/2$ space occupied, mean displacement is $\approx 3/2$.
 - For full array, mean displacement is $\approx \sqrt{\frac{\pi M}{8}}$

-M should be significantly larger than N, typically a = N/M ~ 1/2 (M = 2N).
+M should be significantly larger than N, typically $a = N/M ~ 1/2 (M = 2N)$.

 One major problem of this method is clustering, here called *primary clustering*, i.e. the formation of long chains of keys.
 The problem with clusters is that the longer they are, the *more likely they are to get longer*, since, given the uniform hashing assumption, the probability to hash into a cluster of size $x$ in a table of size $m$ is $\frac{x + 1}{m}$. $x$ for the values already in the cluster and plus $1$ for the spot to the right of the cluster.
 Especially harmful are insertions into the only spot between two clusters (i.e. joining them).

 ## Quadratic probing